 Delphi 5 is a commercial Rapid Application Development tool for Windows.
 Borland originally released this version in August 1999.
 It was a big step forward compared to older versions such as Delphi 3 and Delphi 4..

 Delphi 5 included smart features such as the new ability to use frames, translation capabilities, parallel development, an improved integrated debugger, XML support and ADO database support.
 These new features made Delphi very suitable for writing complex database applications.
+Back in the days it was revolution.

 In old versions of Delphi it was mandatory to place a BDE (Borland Database Engine) between an application and the actual database.
 In Delphi 3 this was no longer necessary, while Delphi 5 went one step further.
 New solutions were developed to bypass a BDE, such as ADO (ActiveX Data Objects) and Internet Express.
 Applications based on ADO can easily access the database via a so-called OLE DB provider.
 Internet Express offers database access via an XML broker.